-In Singapore, it’s that time of the year where most people start rolling up their sleeves, and get busy with a major house cleaning session just before the spring festival a.k.a.
+Lunar New Year in 2020 will come early in January.
+Before we knew it, it would be that time of the year where most people start rolling up their sleeves, and get busy with a major house cleaning session just before the spring festival a.k.a.
 Chinese New Year (CNY) arrives.
-Even if you are not celebrating CNY, it is good family practice to clear the clutter and start 2019 afresh with a spick and span home!
+Even if you are not celebrating CNY, it is good family practice to clear the clutter and start 2020 afresh with a spick and span home!
 Being a firm believer of “working smart, not working hard”, we have 10 brilliant spring cleaning hacks that shall help you to spruce up your home with minimal effort.
 Read on!

 1. Declutter to clean less